A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: The model description

 \section{The model description}

-Here, we present a model that extends the SM by incorporating a $Z_4$ symmetry.
+Here, we present details of a model that extends the SM based on a $Z_4$ symmetry.
 In this framework, all SM fields, except for the leptons, remain invariant under this symmetry.
-The model introduces new fields that are invariant under the SM symmetries, including right-handed neutrinos $N_i$, the right-handed fermions $\chi_i$, and a complex scalar field $S$.
-The scalar field $S$ may acquire a nonzero vacuum expectation value (vev), consequently leading to the spontaneous breaking of the $Z_4$ symmetry to its subgroup $Z_2$.
-The field content and the corresponding transformations under the electroweak gauge symmetries of the SM, the broken $Z_4$ symmetry, as well as the unbroken $Z_2$, are summarized in table~\ref{tab:Z4chasign}.
+The model introduces new fields that are invariant under SM symmetries, including right-handed neutrinos $N_i$, additional right-handed fermion singlets $\chi_i$, and a complex scalar field $S$.
+These new fields are singlets under the SM gauge groups, but transform non-trivially under the $Z_4$ symmetry.
+The scalar field $S$ may acquire a nonzero vacuum expectation value (VEV), which consequently leads to the spontaneous breaking of the $Z_4$ symmetry to its subgroup $Z_2$.
+The field content and the corresponding transformations under the electroweak gauge symmetries of the SM, the broken $Z_4$ symmetry, and the unbroken $Z_2$, are listed in Table~\ref{tab:Z4chasign}.
+The charge assignments forbid direct Majorana mass terms for the right-handed neutrinos and preclude the standard type-I seesaw mechanism, ensuring the inverse seesaw mechanism dominates neutrino mass generation, while the unbroken $Z_2$ symmetry guarantees DM stability.